-When the craving for chocolate strikes, it becomes such a complicated and difficult situation when you cannot give in to that yearning that is why never deprive your self.
+When the craving for chocolate strikes, it becomes such a complicated and difficult situation when you cannot give into that yearning.
 Remember, anything taken in moderation is safe for you!
 And besides, chocolates, especially the dark chocolates have been found to be good for the heart.
 Eating a small bar everyday can actually help your heart as well as your cardiovascular system do well.
 So, why not include chocolates in your chocolate-related recipes and get lower blood pressure from dark chocolates as well as lower cholesterol!
-Just make sure that you integrate the following tips to your chosen home cooking for low fat chocolate recipes.
+Just make sure that you integrate the following tips when home cooking for low fat chocolate recipes.

 Chocolate Tip 1 – Chocolates Remain a High-Calorie and High-Fat Food